Major teams: Free State Cheetahs

 Rugby’s Greatest: Os du Randt

 Os du Randt thought his time in international rugby was finished after South Africa‘s 1999 November tour to Europe, but little did he know that eight years later he would become the first South African to win two global titles.

-After being the starting loosehead in the 1995 triumph (at the age of 22), du Randt played in the 1999 tournament before suffering a spate of injuries that kept him out of rugby for three years.
+After being the starting loosehead in the 1995 triumph (at the age of 22), he played in the 1999 tournament before suffering a spate of injuries that sidelined him for three years.

 Then the phone rang and it was his old mate and former Springbok flanker Rassie Erasmus on the end of the line, who asked him to turn out for Free State.
 One thing led to another and in 2004 du Randt was recalled to the Springboks by then national coach Jake White.